borisdivjak/sharp-ia/right-support.md

 ### The whole is more than the sum of it’s parts

 SHARP provides a single point of entry for multiple interventions – one assessment to access all.
-This also benefits people in that all interventions all offered at one place – enabling a process of getting to know and feel comfortable with staff and developing the confidence to explore other interventions which the individual may find more challenging to engage in.
+This also benefits people in that all interventions are offered ine one place – enabling a process of getting to know and feel comfortable with staff and developing the confidence to explore other interventions which the individual may find more challenging to engage in.